jdkandersson/flake8-docstrings-complete/README.md

 ## Future Ideas:

 - Check that argument, exceptions and attributes have non-empty description.
+- Check that arguments, exceptions and attributes are only documented once.
 - Check that arguments, exceptions and attributes have meaningful descriptions.